Donnvr/Donnvr/README.md

 I try my best to crown back, however sometimes I forget o_<'...

 Any other info should be on my Carrd.
+Please read that if anything else needs answers!!

 -----------------------------------------------------------------------------------------------